sdu-ncsu/st558-project2/README.md

 ## Links to Various Pages of Analysis

 Analysis for this data will be done for different days of the week.
+Note Wednesday and Thursday required a slightly higher cp parameter for the rpart analysis.

   - The analysis for [Monday is available here](monday.md).
   - The analysis for [Tuesday is available here](tuesday.md).